Coherent six-functor formalisms: Pro vs Solid

-\begin{prop} The functor lands in $\Top\Mod(A)^{\cgwh}$. \end{prop} \begin{proof} Any prodiscrete abelian groups with the index category $\N$ is metrizable (and hence compactly generated and weakly Hausdorff).
+\begin{proof} Any prodiscrete $A$-module with the index category $\N$ is metrizable (and hence compactly generated and weakly Hausdorff).
 In fact, as any subspace of a metrizable space is metrizable, it suffices to show that any $\N$-indexed product of discrete spaces is metrizable.
-It is clear that such a space must be Hausdorff.
-It is also second-countable, as it is a countable product of second-countable spaces.
-As discrete spaces satisfy the separation axioms $T_0$ and $T_3$, any product space of discrete spaces satisfies satisfy $T_0$ and $T_3$ as well (\cite[Part I, Section 2, p.
-15 para.
-2]{SS_Counterex}).
-Hence the space is metrizable by Urysohn's metrization theorem. \end{proof}
+This holds because every discrete space is trivially metrizable, and a countable product of metrizable spaces is metrizable by \cite[IX.
+Corollary 7.3]{Dugundji66}. \end{proof}

-\begin{rmk} The proposition is false without restricting to $\N$-indexed pro-systems.
+\begin{rmk} The proposition is false for general pro-systems (as opposed to $\N^\op$-indexed pro-systems).
 The key point is that prodiscrete spaces are not necessarily compactly generated.
 For example, $\prod_{\aleph_1} \Z$ (where $\aleph_1$ is the first uncountable cardinal) is not compactly generated. \end{rmk}